Kyuubi/Site/content/post/working-with-speaker-port.md

 This will create a music file in the current directory which is capturing all of the sound played in your speakers.

 So where are we right now.
 We have a way to play to a speaker, we have a way to record from a speaker.
-Now the remaining si to make a connection.
+Now the remaining is to make a connection.

 Supporting articles :